jackdoe/zr/README.txt

 The whole thing is free for all, so all patches are welcome (especially if it will make your tty life better).

-Especially visualization wise, I think it can be done much better
+Especially visualization wise, I think it can be done much better.

 # TODO